Link Search Menu Expand Document

 Table of contents

-Pricing rules are a used by CloudBilling to determine what calculations to perform on a certain purchase.
-Pricing rules depend heavily on the correct configuration of the Customer Cluster and Product Cluster.
-Therefore, it is important to first understand fully how the Customer and Product clusters are structured in the environment that is being worked in.
+Pricing rules are used by CloudBilling to determine what calculations to perform on a certain purchase.
+Pricing rules depend heavily on the correct configuration of the Customer Cluster and Product Category.
+Therefore, it is important to first understand fully how the Customer and Product Categories are structured in the environment that is being worked in.
 The below table of contents can be used to navigate this page.

 Pricing rule navigation